pzaino/thecrowler/doc/crowler_agents_reference.md

 candidate URL, category, user ownership, or seed linkage.

-The Information Seed runner enforces the configured plugin timeout, maximum JSON output size, output schema validation, and safe override validation.
-Empty plugin chains pass candidates through unchanged.
+The Information Seed runner enforces the configured plugin timeout, maximum JSON output size, output schema validation, and safe override validation before it applies either the plugin accept/reject decision or any source overrides.
+Empty plugin chains pass candidates through unchanged. `candidate_plugins` is both an ordered execution list and an allow-list: omitted means all registered candidate processors run in registration order; present means only matching named processors run, in the list order, with duplicate or unknown names ignored.
 Valid `accepted: false` output rejects only that candidate.
 Malformed output, timeout, oversize output, or unsafe overrides reject that candidate and are reported as processor errors; if no candidates remain, the seed is marked failed.
 See [`doc/plugins.md`](plugins.md#information-seed-candidate-plugins) and [`schemas/crowler-infoseed-candidate-plugin-schema.json`](../schemas/crowler-infoseed-candidate-plugin-schema.json) for the full contract.